-Drain cleaning machines are tools that unblock pipes and prevent clogging of drains.
-Applications for drain cleaning equipment include sinks, tubs, showers, sewer laterals, branch lines, trap arms, mainlines and commercial drains.
-They are also known as sewer snakes.
-Water Jetting Equipment and Water Blasters are sometimes used as drain cleaning machines.
+Drain cleaning machines are tools that unblock pipes and alleviate clogs in drains.
+Applications for drain cleaning equipment include sinks, tubs, showers, sewer laterals, branch lines, trap arms, mainlines, and commercial drains.
+They are also known as sewer snakes or pipe snake.
+Water jetting equipment and water blasters are sometimes used as drain cleaning machines.

-The primary function of drain cleaning machines is to clear blocked and clogged drains.
-These tools are powered by hand, electric motor or small gasoline engines to complete the clearing of drains.
+The sole function of drain cleaning machines is to clear blocked and clogged drains.
+These tools are powered by hand, electric motors, or small gasoline engines to clear drainage systems.

-Hand Snakes -- These drain cleaning machines are hand-held manual or electrical powered tools used for small light load drains with simple blockages.
+Hand snakes: These drain cleaning machines (pictured above right) are hand-held manual or electrical power tools for small, light load drains with simple blockages.

-Drum Machines -- These machines are electric motor driven and are used from small to medium load drains with simple to moderate blockages.
+Drum machines: These machines are electric motor-driven and are for small to medium load drains with simple to moderate difficulty blockages.

-Sectional Machines -- Sectional Machines are electric motor driven and are used for medium to large load drains with more difficult blockages.
+Sectional machines: Sectional machines (pictured right) are electric motor-driven and are used for medium to large load drains with more difficult blockages.

-Rodder Machines -- These drain cleaning machines are driven by small gas-powered engines and are used for large to extra-large drains with difficult blockages.
+Rodder machines: These drain cleaning machines are driven by small gas-powered engines and are for large to extra-large drains with difficult blockages.

-Drain cleaning machines are constructed of a few components including a cleaning cable, cable drum/reel and cable driving motor or engine.
-The most prominent components of drain cleaning machines are the cleaning cable that is used to clean the drain, and the power source, whether it is manual, electrical motor or small gas engine that is used to drive the cleaning cable.
+Drain cleaning machines are constructed of a few components including a cleaning cable, cable drum/reel, and cable-driving motor or engine.
+The most prominent components of drain cleaning machines are the cleaning cable that is used to clean the drain and the power source.

 The follow specifications determine the functionality of drain cleaning machines.

-Motor/Engine Power -- the power of the drive motor or engine
+Motor/engine power: the power of the drive motor or engine, typically in horsepower (hp)